DavidVan/CECS-429-Group-Project/README.md

 before printing its result

-**:i** *DIRECTORY* or **:index** *DIRECTORY* - Changes working directory to specified directory and indexes files in new working directory
+**:i** *DIRECTORY* or **:index** *DIRECTORY* - Changes working directory to specified directory and indexes files in new directory

 **:v** or **:vocab** - Views vocabulary in index in sorted order